Provided by Daniel Burch

 Laporshia’s father, Daniel Burch, told City Paper that he did not understand the gravity of his daughter’s predicament when he first received a phone call from Bryant Elementary School on Sept.
 25. He did not pick her up from school, and a staff member later drove Laporshia home.
 Burch says that his daughter was in great distress from asthma, and that he rushed her to the hospital soon thereafter.
 She collapsed in the car and died later that day.

 There are unanswered questions: It is unknown precisely what the school knew about Laporshia’s asthma condition, what symptoms she exhibited at school, and what time she arrived at the hospital that day.
 It is also unclear whether her life could have been saved if a nurse were on duty that day.

 But the suggestion that Laporshia died so soon after falling sick at school has prompted widespread doubts as to whether school staff responded appropriately — or, given the sharp staffing cutbacks, whether they had the capacity to do so.

-Last Friday, the National Action Network called on the School District of Philadelphia and state Department of Health to investigate the student's death.
+Last Friday, the Pennsylvania chapter of the National Action Network (NAN) civil rights organization called on the School District of Philadelphia and state Department of Health to investigate the student’s death.

 Though the School District has said it always reviews such incidents, neither they nor state authorities have announced a formal investigation of Laporshia’s death since City Paper first reported the story last Thursday.